 Using Flash Stencils in Photography

 Using a flash stencil in your photos will give you a cool special effect.
-For this, you will need a
+For this, you

 Here are the main features of Lytro that photographers might find interesting.